Betty Boothroyd: Deputy Speaker and Speaker

-In 1987, following the general election that year, Boothroyd became a Deputy Speaker under the Speaker Bernard Weatherill.
-Serving in this role for five years, she was only the second female Deputy Speaker in British history after Betty Harvie Anderson.
-In 1992 she was elected Speaker, becoming the first woman ever to hold the position.
-There was debate about whether Boothroyd should wear the traditional Speaker's Wig upon her election.
-She chose not to but also stated that any subsequent Speakers would be free to choose to wear the wig; none have since done so.
-There was also debate as to how she should be addressed as Speaker, to which Boothroyd answered: "Call me Madam [Speaker]".
+Following the 1987 general election Boothroyd became a Deputy Speaker to the Speaker Bernard Weatherill.
+She was the second female Deputy Speaker in British history after Betty Harvie Anderson.
+In 1992 she was elected Speaker, becoming the first woman to hold the position.
+There was debate about whether Boothroyd should wear the traditional Speaker's Wig.
+She chose not to but stated that any subsequent Speakers would be free to choose to wear the wig or not; none have since done so.
+In answer to the debate as to how she should be addressed as Speaker, Boothroyd said: "Call me Madam".

 In 1993, the Government won a vote on the Social Chapter of the Maastricht Treaty due to her casting vote (exercised in accordance with Speaker Denison's rule).
-However, it was subsequently discovered that her casting vote was not required, as the votes had been miscounted, and the Government had won by one vote.
-She was keen to get young people interested in politics, and in the 1990s made an appearance as a special guest on the BBC's Saturday morning children's programme Live & Kicking.
+It was subsequently discovered that her casting vote had not been required, as the votes had been miscounted, and the Government had won by one vote.
+She was keen to get young people interested in politics, and in the 1990s appeared as a special guest on the BBC's Saturday morning children's programme Live & Kicking.
 Her signature catchphrase in closing Prime Minister's Questions each week was "Time's up!"

-On 12 July 2000, following Prime Minister's Questions, Boothroyd declared to the House of Commons that she planned to resign as Speaker after the summer recess.
-Tony Blair, then Prime Minister, paid tribute to her as "something of a national institution".
+On 12 July 2000, following Prime Minister's Questions, Boothroyd announced to the House of Commons she would resign as Speaker after the summer recess.
+Tony Blair, then prime minister, paid tribute to her as "something of a national institution".
 Blair's predecessor, John Major, described her as an "outstanding Speaker".
-She resigned as Speaker and as an MP by accepting an appointment to the position of Crown Steward and Bailiff of the Chiltern Hundreds on 23 October 2000.
+She stepped down as Speaker and resigned as an MP on 23 October 2000.